Matthew Flinders: Circumnavigation of Australia

-Flinders spent 12 weeks in Sydney resupplying and enlisting further crew for the continuation of the expedition to the northern coast of Australia.
+Flinders spent 12 weeks and 2 days in Sydney resupplying and enlisting further crew for the continuation of the expedition to the northern coast of Australia.
 Bungaree, an Aboriginal man who had accompanied him on his earlier coastal survey in 1799, joined the expedition as did another local Aboriginal man named Nanbaree.
-It was arranged that Captain John Murray and his vessel the Lady Nelson would accompany the Investigator as a supply ship on this voyage.
+It was arranged that Captain John Murray and his vessel Lady Nelson would accompany Investigator as a supply ship on this voyage.

 Flinders set sail again on 22 July 1802, heading north and surveying the coast of what would later be called Queensland.
-They soon anchored at Sandy Cape where, with Bungaree acting as a mediator, they feasted on porpoise blubber with a group of Batjala people.
+They soon anchored at Sandy Cape where they, with Bungaree acting as a mediator, feasted on porpoise blubber with a group of Batjala people.
 In early August, Flinders sailed into a bay he named Port Curtis.
 Here the local people threw stones at them as they attempted to land.
 Flinders ordered muskets be fired above their heads to disperse them.
 The expedition continued north but navigation became increasingly difficult as they entered the Great Barrier Reef.
-The Lady Nelson was deemed too unseaworthy to continue, and Captain Murray sailed her back to Sydney with his crew and Nanbaree, who wanted to return home.
+For Flinders, the collection of reefs served as a barrier to safe navigation, calling them Barrier Reefs in his 1814 book.
+Lady Nelson was deemed too unseaworthy to continue, and Captain Murray sailed her back to Sydney with his crew and Nanbaree, who wanted to return home.
 Flinders exited the reefs near to the Whitsunday Islands and sailed Investigator north to the Torres Strait.
 On 29 October, they arrived at Murray Island in the east of this strait, where they traded iron for shell necklaces with the local people.

 The expedition entered the Gulf of Carpentaria on 4 November and charted the coast to Arnhem Land.
 At Blue Mud Bay the crew, while collecting timber, had a skirmish with local Aboriginal men.
 One of the crew received four spear wounds while two of the Aboriginal men were shot dead.
 At nearby Caledon Bay, Flinders took a 14-year-old boy named Woga captive in order to coerce the local people to return a stolen axe.
 Although the axe was not returned, Flinders released the boy who had spent a day tied to a tree.
 On 17 February 1803, near Cape Wilberforce, the expedition encountered a Makassan trepanging fleet captained by a man called Pobasso, from whom Flinders obtained information about the region.

-During this part of the voyage, much of the Investigator was discovered to be rotten, and Flinders made the decision to complete the circumnavigation of the continent without any further close surveying of the coast.
+During this part of the voyage, much of Investigator was discovered to be rotten, and Flinders made the decision to complete the circumnavigation of the continent without any further close surveying of the coast.
 He sailed to Sydney via Timor and the western and southern coasts of Australia.
 On the way, Flinders jettisoned two wrought-iron anchors which were found by divers in 1973 at Middle Island, Recherche Archipelago, Western Australia.
-The anchors are on display at the South Australian Maritime Museum and at the National Museum of Australia.
+The anchors are on display at the South Australian Maritime Museum in Port Adelaide and at the National Museum of Australia in Canberra.

 Arriving in Sydney on 9 June 1803, Investigator was judged to be unseaworthy and condemned.